facebook/lexical/packages/lexical-table/README.md

-# `@lexical/list`
+# `@lexical/table`

-This package contains the functionality for the List feature of Lexical.
+This package contains the functionality for the Tables feature of Lexical.